Simply Natural Nessa

 homemade rose water recipe

-How to make a simple homemade DIY Rose Water using organic fresh or dried rose petals.
-This hydrosol can be used in recipes, for skin, in beauty products like a natural perfume or deodorant, or even as a scented room mist!
+An easy homemade method for making your own DIY Rose Water using fresh or dried organic rose petals.
+This hydrosol can be used in recipes, for skin, in beauty products like a natural perfume or deodorant, or even as a scented room mist.

 I remember the first time I heard about rose water.
 It was around eight years ago.